 • Document the discussion, have the employee sign it and placed on their file

 The above procedure is a fair and reasonable process.
-It depends on the nature of the behaviour, as to the consequences.
-To make it all upfront and clear, this information needs to be in the Company policies and procedures, which each employee must be aware of.
-Further, if you have a documented procedure relating to a company policy, (which I highly recommend you do) make sure you and your employees follow the procedure especially if dismissal from employment is likely to occur or you risk an unfair dismissal finding.
+It depends on the nature of the behaviour, what the consequences will be.
+This information needs to be in the Company policies and procedures.
+Which each employee must be aware of.
+Have a documented policy and procedure in place.
+Make sure you and your employees follow the procedure.
+Especially if dismissal from employment is likely to occur.
+Or you risk an unfair dismissal finding.

-Often people are not aware their behaviour is problematic because of its effect on others.
-We are all guilty of saying or doing something we do not realise has a negative effect on others.
-Consequently, we need to have an opportunity to consider the effect we might be having and how to improve it.
+Often people are not aware their behaviour is problematic.
+Or that it has a negative effect on others.
+We are all guilty of saying or doing something that could hurt someone else.
+Without intending to cause harm.
+So, we need to have an opportunity to reflect.
+And understand the effect our behaviour might have on others.
+As well as how to improve.

 For example:

-As the acting head of Human Resources Management at the Company, it was my role to pull them to one side and explain why this practice was not acceptable.
+As the acting head of Human Resources Management at the Company.
+It was my role to pull them to one side and explain why this practice was not acceptable.
 They represented the Brand of the Company, often wearing T ’Shirts with the Company Logo on.
 Also, they were outside the building and known to work there.
-Further, we often had visitors from clients who may not be aware of the friendly rivalry and lack of malice in the shouts.
+Plus, we often had visitors.
+Such as clients and supplier who would not be aware of the friendly rivalry and lack of malice in the shouts.

-We collectively agreed that during lunch time they could go across to the near by park and play but change out of their clothes with the log on.
-Also, we agreed that what they said outside of work was their business but not when they were wearing the company Logo on their clothes.
+We agreed that during lunch time they could go across to the nearby park.
+And play but change out of their clothes with the log on.
+Also, we agreed that what they said outside of work was their business.
+But not when they were wearing the company Logo on their clothes.

 In conclusion:

-The best way to handle difficult people at work is legally and making it clear upfront what is and is not acceptable behaviour.
-Get everyone in your business clear about the ‘company culture code’, the behaviour mantras, the policies and procedures.
+The best way to handle difficult people at work .
+Or difficult situations.
+And following the law.
+Is by making it clear upfront what is and is not acceptable behaviour.
+Get everyone in your business clear about the ‘company culture code’.
+The behaviours that are acceptable.
+And those that are not.
+With well written policies, and procedures.
+That are in use and everyone is aware of.

 Do less discipline and more rewarding!
-It is the age old, ‘Stick and Carrot’ routine, but it is well known that humans respond better to a Carrot or a Reward than a Stick or Punishment.
-Therefore, make sure your employees know you pay attention to their behaviour.
+It is the age old, ‘Stick and Carrot’ routine.
+It is well known that humans respond better to a Carrot or a Reward than a Stick or Punishment.
+So, make sure your employees know you pay attention to their behaviour.
+By talking to them often and as soon as possible.